MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 -	The average revenue generated through each deal in this period.

-The following image is an example of how the base KPIs are displayed.
+The following image is an example of how the base KPIs are displayed:

   ![Base KPIs](media/si-app-base-kpis.png "Base KPIs")